Prater’s 59-yard FG lifts Lions to 30-27 win over Washington

+DETROIT (AP) — The Detroit Lions leaned on their dynamic duo for comebacks and they came through again.

-DETROIT (AP) — Matt Prater made a 59-yard field goal as time expired, lifting the Detroit Lions to a 30-27 win over Washington on Sunday.
+Matthew Stafford directed the final drive with just 16 seconds left to set up Matt Prater’s 59-yard field goal as time expired, lifting the Lions to a 30-27 win over Washington on Sunday.

+“We have got a great kicker, who’s good from anywhere pretty much in the building,” Stafford said.
+“It was nice to sneak a drive down there late and have him do his thing.”

+“We’ve had too many misses this year already, so I’m hoping that today is a start in the right direction,” Prater said.

+It was the third time Stafford and Prater were part of winning, fourth-quarter drives this season.

-Matthew Stafford threw two of his three touchdown passes in the first half and directed the winning drive with just 16 seconds left.
-Rookie defensive end Chase Young was called for roughing the passer, giving Detroit the ball at midfield.
-Stafford threw a 9-yard pass to Marvin Jones to set up the kick.
+Stafford threw two of his three touchdown passes in the first half and completed two passes on the final possession.
+Defensive end Chase Young was called for roughing the passer, giving Detroit the ball at midfield.

 The Lions (4-5) won at home for the first time in more than a year after building a 14-point lead at halftime and going ahead 24-3 midway through the third quarter.

 Washington (2-7) pulled into a tie by scoring touchdowns on three straight series in the second half in Alex Smith’s first start in nearly two years.
-But its defense could not stop Stafford when it mattered most.
+But its defense could not stop Stafford when it mattered most in the fourth.

 Prater made a go-ahead, 37-yard field goal with 2:42 remaining.